KDE/digikam-doc/setup_application/tooltip_settings.rst

 .. figure:: images/setup_tooltip.webp

-This example present the information displayed in a tooltip over an icon with the relevant settings done in the configuration page.
+This example presents the information displayed in a tooltip over an icon with the relevant settings done in the configuration page.

 .. figure:: images/setup_tooltip_icon.webp